Ethosuximide

 Here are some things to know when you're taking ethosuximide.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Avoid driving and doing other tasks or actions that need you to be alert until you see how this medicine affects you.
+• Driving: Avoid driving and doing other tasks or actions that need you to be alert until you see how this medicine affects you.

-• Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+• Pregnant or breastfeeding: Tell your doctor if you're pregnant, planning to become pregnant, or breastfeeding.
+For more information, read:

-Side effects What should I do?
+What should I do?

 • Feeling sick (nausea)